 Drug-free workplace programs in Arkansas must include:

-- drug testing of applicants and existing employees for reasonable suspicion, post-accident, and follow-up. other testing is permitted – alcohol testing, periodic exam, return to duty, and random testing
+- Drug testing of applicants and existing employees for reasonable suspicion, post-accident, and follow-up.
+Other testing is permitted – alcohol testing, periodic exams, return to duty, and random testing

-a statutory intoxication defense to a worker’s compensation claim can save company money. to successfully establish this defense you must have a drug free workplace policy and conduct post-accident drug testing and also show:
+A statutory intoxication defense to a worker’s compensation claim can save the company money.
+To successfully establish this defense you must have a drug-free workplace policy and conduct post-accident drug testing and also show:

 In Arkansas, an employee shall not be entitled to compensation unless it is proved by a preponderance of the evidence that the alcohol, illegal drugs, or prescription drugs utilized in contravention of the physician’s orders did not substantially occasion the injury or accident.